multitudes/AdventOfCode2020/README.md

 ## Preparing the environment

 [Last year](https://github.com/multitudes/Advent-of-Code-2019/blob/master/README.md) I did the challenges in the Xcode Swift playgrounds.
-This year I wanna try something different with the [Swift package manager](https://swift.org/getting-started/#using-the-package-manager).
+This year I will do use the playgrounds but also I wanna try something different with the [Swift package manager](https://swift.org/getting-started/#using-the-package-manager).
 You can read more in my blog post [here](https://laurentbrusa.hashnode.dev/preparing-xcode-for-the-advent-of-code-2020-in-swift)
 I created a package with some common used functions and structs/classes, the `AdventKit`:
 https://github.com/multitudes/AdventKit/blob/main/README.md